toanc/aws-ecr-ldap/README.md

 Since, We are preparing to migrate all our services for authentication with OKTA (SS0) so Docker Registry system is one of them

-In current state, We run a instance for docker registry where it authenticated with local password which We setup before.
+In current state, We run docker-registry on an instance where it authenticated with local password which We setup before.

 2 main disadvantages of this architecture are
   - It does not scale to adapt with our growth